 As the commitments in our Plan of Action are implemented, we anticipate achieving tangible and measurable improvements in the health of our marine and coastal ecosystems, in the status of our fisheries, and in the food security and well being of the communities which depend on them.
-A comprehensive monitoring and evaluation program (see Section VI) will allow us to monitor such progress over the next decade.
+A comprehensive monitoring and evaluation (M&E) program carried out by our countries (see preliminary outline in Section VI) will allow us to monitor such progress over the next decade.
 As needed, we will make course corrections.